 ||Specifies whether to display line numbers for CSV files.

 ||Specifies the character used to mark comment lines in CSV files.

 ||Specifies whether lines that begin with the comment character should be omitted from the CSV preview.

 ||Specifies whether to format numeric values in CSV files, or to treat them as strings.

 ||Specifies a .NET-style format string used to format numeric columns in CSV files.

 ||Specifies whether text piped to stdin is automatically opened as a CSV preview.

-Any open CSV/Excel previews will automatically update to reflect the modified settings, except where noted in the previous section.
+Any open CSV previews or custom editors will automatically update to reflect the modified settings, except where noted in the previous section.